thma/CommutativeMonoid/README.md

 Interestingly QuickCheck was able to find counter examples!
 This finally convinced me that my theory was wrong, and after a little deeper thought, I could understand why.

-I was impressed by the power of QuickCheck and thus thought it might me a good idea to share this lesson in falsification.
+I was impressed with the power of QuickCheck, so I thought it would be a good idea to share this lesson in falsification.

 ## Commutative Monoids